What is Chronic Wasting Disease?

 CWD causes the brain to degenerate, extreme weight loss, abnormal behavior, and then death.
 Infected animals can show no symptoms for years while still transmitting the disease throughout the herd.

 The disease is caused by a misfolded protein called a prion that continues to multiply in the infected animal.
-Prions appear to infect new animals through contact with feces, urine, and saliva.
+Prions infect new animals through direct animal-to-animal contact, contact with feces, saliva, and carcass parts, as well as through environments (soil, etc.) contaminated with any of the above.

 LISTEN >> Keep Tennessee CWD Free, An Expert’s View

-Additionally, it is important to note that prions are neither viruses nor are they bacterium.
-They contain no DNA or RNA and therefore are extremely difficult to destroy.
-In fact, once they get into the environment (soil, etc.) it is not practical to remove them.
-Prions can persist in soil and even be taken up by plants.
-They can remain stable and infectious for very long periods of time.
-Thus, many in the wildlife science community believe that once they are established in an area, it is not realistic to ever remove them from the wild environment.
+Additionally, it is important to note that prions are neither viruses nor are they bacterium and are extremely difficult to destroy.
+In fact, once they get into the environment they can remain stable and infectious.
+Many in the wildlife science community believe that once they are established in an area, it is not realistic to ever remove them from the wild environment.

 According to the CWD Alliance, CWD has been confirmed in 25 states, including our neighbors Arkansas, Mississippi, Missouri, and Virginia.